d2l-ai/d2l-en/chapter_deep-learning-basics/linear-regression.md

 $$(\mathbf{w},b) \leftarrow (\mathbf{w},b) - \frac{\eta}{|\mathcal{B}|} \sum_{i \in \mathcal{B}} \partial_{(\mathbf{w},b)} l^{(i)}(\mathbf{w},b)$$

-For quadratic losses and linear functions we can write this out explicitly as followsn Note that $\mathbf{w}$ and $\mathbf{x}$ are vectors.
+For quadratic losses and linear functions we can write this out explicitly as follows.
+Note that $\mathbf{w}$ and $\mathbf{x}$ are vectors.
 Here the more elegant vector notation makes the math much more readable than expressing things in terms of coefficients, say $w_1, w_2, \ldots w_d$.

 $$
 \begin{aligned}